Skip to Content

 We shared a bowl of Marcon almonds, a beet salad, macaroni & cheese and elk sausage that came with pretzels, pickles and mustard.

-a sausage of pretzel plate at tumbleroot tap room
+A sausage of pretzel plate at tumbleroot tap room

 Kids meals come with carrots, apples, celery, cucumber and almond butter, which is really nice!
 But Tween Traveler preferred to share what we were eating.